-Look at the Gauges
+Look At The Gauges

-Oil pressure.
-Should come up to normal within seconds after engine is started.
-See Figure 2.5

-Air pressure.
-Pressure should build from 50 to 90 psi within 3 minutes.
-Build air pressure to governor cut-out (usually around 120 - 140 psi.
-Know your vehicles requirements.

-Ammeter and/or voltmeter.
-Should be in normal range(s).

-Coolant temperature.
-Should begin gradual rise to normal operating range.

-Engine oil temperature.
-Should begin gradual rise to normal operating range.

-Warning lights and buzzers.
-Oil, coolant, charging circuit warning, and antilock brake system lights should go out right away.
+- Oil pressure should come up to normal within seconds after the engine is started. - Ammeter and/or voltmeter should be in normal range(s). - Coolant temperature should begin gradual rise to normal operating range. - Engine oil temperature should begin gradual rise to normal operating range. - Warning lights or buzzers for oil, coolant, and charging circuit should go out right away.

+Check Condition Of Controls

-Check Condition of Controls.
-Check all of the following for looseness, sticking, damage, or improper setting:
+- Check all of the following for looseness, sticking, damage, or improper setting:

-Steering wheel.
+- · Steering wheel.

-Clutch.
+- Clutch.

-Accelerator ("gas pedal").
+- · Accelerator ("gas pedal").

-Brake controls.
+- Brake controls:

 - Foot brake.

-- > Trailer brake (if vehicle has one).
+- Trailer brake (if vehicle has one).

 - Parking brake.

 - Retarder controls (if vehicle has them).

-Transmission controls.
+- Transmission controls.

-Interaxle differential lock (if vehicle has one).
-Horn(s).
+- Interaxle differential lock (if vehicle has one).

+- Horn(s).

-Windshield wiper/washer.
+- Windshield wiper/washer.

-Lights.
+- Lights:

 - Headlights.

-- > Dimmer switch.
+- Dimmer switch.

 - Turn signal.

-- Four-way flashers.
+- 4-Way flashers.

-- Parking, clearance, identification, marker switch(es).
+- Clearance, identification, marker light switch(es).

-OIL PRESSURE

-Idling 5-20 PSIOperating 35-75 PSI

-Low, Dropping, Fluctuating: STOP IMMEDIATELY!

-Without oil the engine can be destroyed rapidly
+Check Mirrors And Windshield

-Check Mirrors and Windshield.
-Inspect mirrors and windshield for cracks, dirt, illegal stickers, or other obstructions to seeing clearly.
+• Inspect mirrors and windshield for cracks, dirt, illegal stickers, or other obstructions to seeing.
 Clean and adjust as necessary.